All images courtesy of Eric Callero

-Music is therapy, inspiration; it sets a mood, gets you from point A to point B in style.
+Music is therapy, and inspiration; it sets a mood, and gets you from point A to point B in style.
 Music makes the world a better place and makes life worth living.
 It’s also depressing because I know I will never be able to hear all the amazing music in my lifetime.

 What are some albums you don’t have, but hope to find one day?
 Are there any albums you’ve given up that you wish you hadn’t?
 Are you like some of us who purge records only to rebuy them again?